 Once performed, the problematic video should function properly.

 Another VLC settings that can fix the scrambled video is changing its network caching rate.
 To do that follow the steps:

 Doing this should resolve your issue.
-Try to follow each steps as it is mentioned, and try to play the video again.
+Try to follow each step as it is mentioned and try to play the video again.

 Note: You can add single or multiple video files as per your requirement.

 Note: Click on Stop anytime to discard the process